-The successful applicants will demonstrate a commitment to multiculturalism, diversity and inclusive excellence and an ability to work with students and colleagues from diverse backgrounds.
+The successful applicant will demonstrate a commitment to multiculturalism, diversity and inclusive excellence and an ability to work with students and colleagues from diverse backgrounds.

-These are full-time positions with expected continuous employment and include a State of Wisconsin benefits package.
-The starting salary is $16.55 per hour (second shift vacancy will also include night differential of $.45 per hour for hours worked after 6:00 p.m.).
+This is a full-time position with expected continuous employment and includes a State of Wisconsin benefits package.
+The starting salary is $16.55 per hour.

 Minimum of high school diploma or equivalent.

 Experience with plumbing, mechanical and electrical repairs.

 Hold and maintain a valid driver’s license, meeting the criteria for driving a state vehicle.

 Ability to grasp, lift and/or carry tools, equipment or supplies, up to 75 pounds on a regular basis.